This blog may contain affiliate links. Read our disclosure policy for more info.

 Open all year round – Whether you are visiting in the more popular summer months, or looking to take in the beautiful snowy views in the heart of winter, the Banff Gondola is open year-round to deliver unbeatable views.
 While there is never a bad time to visit, I highly recommend visiting Banff in winter when there’s lots of snow and the mountains are in their prime.

 Close to hot springs – While this is not actually a pro for the gondola experience itself but rather the location, I absolutely love the Banff Upper Hot Springs (also called the Sulphur Hot Springs) located right across the street from the Banff Gondola.
-The hot springs are open daily from 10 am to 10 pm and cost $16.50 CAD for adults, $14.25 CAD for youth 3-17, and free for children under 3.
+These are among the best hot springs in all of Alberta and are open daily from 10 am to 10 pm.
+It costs $16.50 CAD for adults, $14.25 CAD for youth 3-17, and free for children under 3.

 Winter Nightrise experience – Between early December and the end of March, the Banff Gondola offers a Nightrise experience where you can enjoy a unique after-dark gondola ride.
 Music and special lighting help to create a magical experience that feels like you are walking through a winter wonderland.